Mihir-Null/neural_geodesic_flows/README.md

 applications/general_training.py
 applications/general_inference.py
 ```
-are setup to do training and inference on a general problem.
+are set up to do training and inference on a general problem.
 They use `applications/configs.py` for hyperparameter management and `applications/utils.py` for data loading, model saving and performing the training runs.
 To run your own problem provide train and test datasets in `data/datasets` of the format
 ```
 dataset.npz with keys 'inputs', 'targets', 'times' with shapes (many,dim_dataspace),(many,dim_dataspace) and (many,)